-But there is also Indian presence, like the Sri Krisnan Temple
+But there is also a strong Indian presence, like the Sri Krisnan Temple

-The waterfront at the Singapore River opposite Raffle's statue has many restaurants and shops
+The waterfront at the Singapore River opposite Raffle's statue houses many restaurants and shops

 The statue at Raffles Landing site.
 Yes, it's him

-we will do a harbour cruise and dinner on this boat
+we will do a harbor cruise and have dinner on this boat

 There are many Chinese influences

-Singapore is a prosperous city state sandwitched between Malaysia and Indonesia.
+Singapore is a prosperous city state, sandwiched between Malaysia and Indonesia.
 It is located less than 150 km north of the

 equator and has a hot and humid climate.
-Its strategic location makes it one of the world's busiest seaports.
+Its strategic location makes Singapore one of the world's busiest seaports.